 - 1) If the scope of work of this project changes, RMR's Environment Department must be contacted to determine whether additional environmental review is required. - 2) This Categorical Exclusion expires on December 31, 2023.
-If all project work has not been completed by the expiration date, or if the need for an environmental compliance extension is anticipated, RMR's Environment Department must be contacted for an updated environmental review. - 3) Herbicide application is not authorized under this CX.
-If herbicide application is required, RMR's Environment Department must be contacted for an updated environmental review. - 4) Vegetation management crews must carefully inspect vegetation for active avian nests prior to any vegetation management activities between May 15 and August 15.
+If all project work has not been completed by the expiration date, or if the need for an environmental compliance extension is anticipated, RMR's Environment Department must be contacted for an updated environmental review. - 3) Vegetation management crews must carefully inspect vegetation for active avian nests prior to any vegetation management activities between May 15 and August 15.
 Vegetation must be inspected no more than five (5) calendar days in advance of vegetation management activities during this time period.
 If an active avian nest is found in vegetation that needs trimmed or removed, vegetation management activities must be delayed until the nest is no longer active.
 An avian nest becomes active when the first egg is laid, and remains active until all offspring have fledged (left the nest) and the nest is empty.
 Inactive (empty) nests that do not belong to threatened species, endangered species, or eagles may be removed and destroyed in accordance with WAPA's Avian Protection Plan (APP).
 Contact RMR's Environment Department prior to nest removal to ensure conformance with the APP.

-Beaver Creek-Sterling 115-kV Transmission Line Vegetation Management (Hand Work) Logan County, Colorado Project Number: 2020-029 Expiration Date: December 31, 2023
+Beaver Creek-Sterling 115-kV Transmission Line Vegetation Management (Hand Work) Logan, Morgan, and Washington Counties, Colorado Project Number: 2020-070 Expiration Date: December 31, 2023